vercel/ai-chatbot/IMPLEMENTATION_CHECKLIST_N8N_BUGFIX.md

     *   **COMPLETED:** ✅ Schema created matching Vercel template structure (no `documentId`), with all required fields: id (chatId), message object with parts structure, selectedChatModel enum including 'n8n-assistant', selectedVisibilityType enum, and proper TypeScript exports.

 ---
-## 🔴 Phase 3: Server-Side API Route `app/(chat)/api/chat/route.ts` (Template Alignment for Message Handling)
+## 🟡 Phase 3: Server-Side API Route `app/(chat)/api/chat/route.ts` (Template Alignment for Message Handling)
 ---

 **Objective:** Adapt the `POST` handler in `app/(chat)/api/chat/route.ts` to align with the Vercel template's message handling:
-1. Correctly parse the new request body (containing a single `message` object, **without custom `documentId` for this phase**) using the schema from Phase 2.
+1.  🟢 Correctly parse the new request body (containing a single `message` object, **without custom `documentId` for this phase**) using the schema from Phase 2.
+(Verified through logs, server is parsing correctly based on schema)
-2. Fetch previous messages from the database.
+2.  🟢 Fetch previous messages from the database.
+(Verified in logs, server is fetching)
-3. Reconstruct the full message history to be used by AI models.
+3.  🟢 Reconstruct the full message history to be used by AI models.
+(Verified in logs for standard models, N8N constructs its own history payload)
-4. Ensure the N8N payload is correctly constructed using the single incoming `message` and the fetched history (maintaining N8N's expected structure).
+4.  🟢 Ensure the N8N payload is correctly constructed using the single incoming `message` and the fetched history (maintaining N8N's expected structure).
+(Verified in logs, payload seems correct, awaiting E2E test)
-5. Correctly save the new user `message` to the database.
+5.  🟢 Correctly save the new user `message` to the database.
+(Verified in logs)
-6.  **Project-specific logic for handling `documentId` to title chats and link Documents to Chats is DEFERRED to a later phase.** New chats in this phase will be titled using `generateTitleFromUserMessage` or similar.
+6.  🟢 **Project-specific logic for handling `documentId` to title chats and link Documents to Chats is DEFERRED to a later phase.** New chats in this phase will be titled using `generateTitleFromUserMessage` or similar.
+(Verified by observing current logic)

 **Directory Context:** The API route file is located at `app/(chat)/api/chat/route.ts`.